Facebook virus on a rise with a new “Look what I found” scam in May 2022

-- Currently known versions of Facebook malware, hoaxes, and scams
+- Facebook malware, hoaxes, and scams: all versions

 - Remove Facebook virus right away

-This article is filled with comprehensive descriptions of malware variants associated with the social network as well as in-depth Facebook virus removal guidelines.
+This article is filled with comprehensive descriptions of a variety of the most prevalent malware variants associated with the social network as well as in-depth Facebook virus removal guidelines.
 Therefore, start looking through the list of provided viruses, scams and hoaxes and find out whether your account is in danger and what your further actions should be.

 Facebook malware can be split into three main categories that have their own characteristics.
-Here are they:
+You can find descriptions of these categories down below.

 - Facebook virus is a term that describes various illegal methods used to hijack user’s FB account to use it for malicious purposes, such as spreading viruses to Messenger contacts, ask people for money in behalf of a victim and similar.